hpkumbhar/clipsync/README.md

 Basically anything that touches X11's CLIPBOARD, PRIMARY, or SECONDARY selection buffers.

 It's best to run this as a cron task, probably.
-If you try to start clipsync with another process running already for that user, it will simply check to make sure that the old process is running OK and exit.
-If the old PID is defunct, clipsync will clean up the pidfile and start up again.
+If you try to start Clipsync with another process running already for that user, it will simply check to make sure that the old process is running OK and exit.
+If the old PID is defunct, Clipsync will clean up the pidfile and start up again.

 ## Installation and usage:
 ```bash